-- (ix) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) and there are no term loans outstanding during the year. - (x) To the best of our knowledge no fraud is committed by the company or any fraud on the company by its officers or employees has been noticed or reported during the year. - (xi) The managerial remuneration is not payable by the company during the year.
-Hence reporting under clause 3(xi) is not applicable. - (xii) The company is not a Nidhi Company so Nidhi Rules, 2014 are not applicable to the company. - (xiii) All transactions with the related party are in compliance with sections 188 of Companies Act, 2013 where applicable and the details have been disclosed in the Financial Statements as required by applicable accounting standards.
-Provision of section 177 is not applicable to the Company. - (xiv) The company has not made any preferential allotment or private placement of shares or fully or partially convertible debentures
+- (ix) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) and there are no term loans outstanding during the year. - (x) To the best of our knowledge no fraud is committed by the company or any fraud on the company by its officers or employees has been noticed or reported during the year. - (xi) The managerial remuneration has been paid or provided during the year is in accordance with the requisite approval mandated by the provision of section 197 read with Schedule V to the Companies Act. - (xii) The company is not a Nidhi Company so Nidhi Rules, 2014 are not applicable to the company. - (xiii) All transactions with the related party are in compliance with sections 188 of Companies Act, 2013 where applicable and the details have been disclosed in the Financial Statements as required by applicable accounting standards.
+Provision of section 177 is not applicable to the Company. - (xiv) The company has not made any preferential allotment or private placement of shares or fully or partially convertible debentures - (xv) The Company has not entered into any non-cash transaction with the director or person connected with director as required under section 192 of The Companies Act, 2013.

-- (xv) The Company has not entered into any non-cash transaction with the director or person connected with director as required under section 192 of The Companies Act, 2013. - (xvi) The company is not required to be registered under section 45-IA of the Reserve Bank of India, 1934.
+(xvi) The company is not required to be registered under section 45-IA of the Reserve Bank of India, 1934.

-Firm Registration No: 026828N Chartered Accountants
+For JDP & Associates Firm Registration No: 026828N Chartered Accountants

-Partner Membership No.: 531072 UDIN: 20531072AAAABC4061
+Jatin Kumar Partner Membership No.: 531072 UDIN: 20531072AAAABB7234 Place: New Delhi Date: May 26, 2020

-ANNEXURE TO THE INDEPENDENT AUDITOR'S REPORT OF EVEN DATE ON THE FINANCIAL STATEMENTS OF BEGONIA HOTELS PRIVATE LIMITED
+ANNEXURE TO THE INDEPENDENT AUDITOR'S REPORT OF EVEN DATE ON THE FINANCIAL STATEMENTS OF CARNATION HOTELS PRIVATE LIMITED